 I still didn’t get a whole lot of time to explore the north of Thailand, because the islands kept calling me back to their shores, but I explored many new areas of the country just the same.

-I made it to spots like Koh Lanta, Koh Phi Phi, Ao Nang, Railay, Chanthaburi, Koh Chang, Koh Mak, Pai, and Chiang Rai for the first time.
+Most notably, I spent time checking out the best things to do in Koh Phi Phi, Koh Lanta, Ao Nang, Railay, Chanthaburi, Koh Chang, Koh Mak, Pai, and Chiang Rai for the first time.

 Related: How to Spend a Week in Koh Chang

 Thailand didn’t steal my heart the first time around, but it easily became one of my favorite countries in Asia after this trip.

 Have you ever had a completely different experience when you visited a country for a second time?
 It makes me realize how it can be worth it to give countries you didn’t like a second chance.

 Book a vacation rental on AirBnB (and get $40 off your first booking).

 Buy your Thailand Travel Guide here.